Anagrams in Python

 Other examples of anagrams are:

-So, how can we verify anagrams in Python?
+So, how can you verify anagrams in Python?

-Let’s see what output does the sorted function return…
+Let’s see what output the sorted function returns…

-The sorted function takes an iterable as argument and returns a sorted list that contains the items in the iterable.
+The sorted function takes an iterable as an argument and returns a sorted Python list that contains the items in the iterable.

 Have a look at the output of the sorted function.